Bob Pisani

-Robert V. Pisani (born 1956) is a correspondent for CNBC.
+Robert V. Pisani (born 1956) is a contributor and former correspondent for CNBC.

 Career

 Pisani has worked for CNBC since 1990.
 Until 1997, Pisani largely covered the real estate industry and corporate management.
-Since then, he has reported live from the floor of the New York Stock Exchange, surrounded by floor traders.
-He mainly focuses on activity in major stock market indices and is CNBC's senior markets correspondent.
+Since then, he has reported live from the floor of the New York Stock Exchange.
+He mainly focuses on activity in major stock market indices and was CNBC's senior markets correspondent.
+On May 6th, 2025, Pisani announced he was stepping down from his role with his last day as senior markets correspondent on May 9th, 2025, but is remaining with the network as a contributor to CNBC planning to return later in 2025 marking a transition rather than a complete departure from the network.

 Awards

 Pisani was twice nominated for a CableACE Award, in 1993 and 1995.
 In 2017, Pisani was honored with a Lifetime Achievement Award from the Security Traders Association of New York.
 In 2013, he won Third Place in the National Headliner Awards in the Business and Consumer Reporting category for his documentary on the diamond business, "The Diamond Rush."
 In 2014, Pisani was honored with a Recognition Award from the Market Technicians Association for "steadfast efforts to integrate technical analysis into financial decision making, journalism and reporting."